Tutorials > Flight endurance

 |Futaba T8FGS||1700||NiMH||17||100||The battery on my T8FGS has always been a good performer.
 The most I've ever had to put into it after a day at the field is 32%.|

 More math.
 Multiply the number of hours you'll be at the field by the number of flights per hour, then by the number of minutes per flight and your average power consumption rate.
-For example, 5 hours at the field with 2 flights per hour is 10 flights, mutliplied by 12 minutes per flight is 120 minutes, multiplied by a consumption rate of 50 mAh/m is 6000 mAh.
+For example, two hours at the field with two flights per hour is four flights.
+Multiply that by 10 minutes per flight: 40 minutes, which multiplied by a consumption rate of 50 mAh/m is 2000 mAh.
 Of course, that's straight math and does not allow for battery chemistry and how much capacity you can safely use.
-From my own data I see that I have never used more than 40% of any battery's capacity at once.
+From my own data I see that I have never used more than 40% of any battery's capacity at before recharging.